 Develop your study documents: local protocol, consent forms, recruitment scripts, and any other documents needed for your study.

-Templates and check lists are available on the Templates & Check Lists page.
+Templates and check lists for the local protocol and informed consent are available on the Templates & Check Lists page.

 Wait for IRB response.
 The IRB review process takes time.
 Please allow two weeks before contacting our office for follow up.
 You can monitor your study progress in Cayuse Human Ethics.

-Respond to requested changes in a timely manner.
-Most applications will require at least one round of changes, especially if this is your first time submitting.
+If minor stipulations or revisions are requested, respond to requested changes in a timely manner.
+Many applications will require at least one round of changes, especially if this is your first time submitting.
 The IRB requests all changes be submitted within 60 days.

 Receive IRB approval.
 Once your study receives IRB approval, you need to download the official stamped version of consent documents to use in your study.

 Manage your study.
-Please review the information located on the general information page on filing modifications, renewals/continuations, incidents/reportable events, and responsible record keeping.
+Please review the information located on the website on filing modifications, renewals/continuations, incidents/reportable events, study closure, and responsible record keeping.